Death And Dependency Claims

 - An $8,000 burial benefit for the survivor or person paying for the burial

-The survivor or survivors may be: (1) spouse and young children, (2) totally dependent parents or (3) persons who were at least 50 percent dependent on the employee at the time of death.
-An attorney at Anesi, Ozmon, Rodin, Novak & Kohen Ltd., can explain the process of filing successful Worker’s Compensation death and dependency claims in Illinois.
+The survivor or survivors may be: (1) spouse and young children; (2) totally dependent parents; or (3) persons who were at least 50% dependent on the employee at the time of death.
+An attorney at Anesi Ozmon, LTD, can explain the process of filing successful workers’ compensation death and dependency claims in Illinois.
 Contact us for a no-obligation consultation.

-Sometimes a workplace accident involves third-party liability — fault of someone other than the employer.
+Sometimes a workplace accident involves third-party liability – a fault of someone other than the employer.
 The liable party may be a manufacturer or a subcontractor, to name two possibilities.
 In this case, a personal injury claim against the liable party may help survivors recover compensation for the death of a loved one on the job.
-Illinois Statute 740, Section 180, provides compensation for survivors “whenever the death of a person [is] caused by wrongful act, neglect or default.”
+Illinois Statute 740 ILCS 180 provides compensation for survivors “whenever the death of a person [is] caused by wrongful act, neglect or default.”

 Financial compensation cannot replace a husband, wife, mother, father, son or daughter.
 It can, however, enable a survivor to have the means with which to move forward to recovery after the death of a loved one.
-Loss of the society and companionship is an even greater loss than loss of income of the deceased for many people.
-Discuss with one of our attorneys the types of compensation that are available to you after your next of kin was killed in a workplace accident.
+Loss of society and companionship is an even greater cost than the loss of income of the deceased for many people.
+Discuss with one of our Chicago fatal workplace accident attorneys the types of compensation that are available to you after this tragedy.